codetricity/json_loader/README.md

 Overview
 --------
 Example python json map loader for Tiled maps saved in json format.
-The graphics mouse io are handled by Pygame.  the application is loaded onto Android phones with Pygame Subset for Android.
+The graphics and mouse io are handled by Pygame.
+The application is loaded onto Android phones with Pygame Subset for Android (pgs4a).
+This also handles the mapping of the mouse to the touchscreen.  pgs4a only handles single-point touch.
+You won't be able to do things like two finger swipe or rotate that requires two finger touch.

 Click on the link below to see a video of the lesson's example code running on a Samsung Android phone.